opencollective/opencollective-bot/README.md

 # Development

 > This short guide is meant to give a guide as to how github apps are made and basic steps to reproduce the OpenCollective Bot should you wish to make futher changes.

 ## Installation

-Feel free to clone or download this project using the **git clone** and install using **Yarn install** or **Npm install** to install required dependencies
+Feel free to clone or download this project using the **git clone** and install using **Yarn install** to install required dependencies

 **WebHooks** are crucial to **Github Apps**.
 Hence, you can use [Ngrok](https://ngrok.com) , [Smee](https://smee.io) or other comfortable options .

 > **Ngrok** is however used in this guide .

 ### Running Ngrok